Artist Support Grant

 • How will this project advance your career or development as an artist?

 3. Budget (required) – Fill out the application’s Project Budget (page 2) with your project’s expenses and income.
-For your Project Expenses, please be sure to list each expense as its own line item.
+For your Project Expenses, please be sure to list each expense on its own line.
 Be as specific as possible.
 The minimum grant amount to request is $500 and the maximum amount is $3,000.

-4. Artistic Resume (required) – Attach an artist resume that includes education, employment, public presentations of your work, publications, commissions, honors, grants/fellowships/awards, and other relevant experience.
-(Four pages maximum)
+4. Artistic Resume (required / Limit to 4 pages) – Attach an artist resume that includes your education, employment, public presentations of your work, publications, commissions, honors, grants/fellowships/awards, and other relevant experience.

-5. Artist Statement (optional) – Attach an artist statement that describes your work and the key ideas, goals, or cultural practices that drive you to create.
-(One page maximum)
+5. Artist Statement (optional / Limit to 1 page) – Attach an artist statement that describes your work and the key ideas, goals, or cultural practices that drive you to create.

-6. Letters of Recommendation (optional) – Letters of Recommendation are not required.
+6. Letters of Recommendation (optional / Limit to 2 letters) – Letters of Recommendation are not required.
 All Letters of Recommendation should be on letterhead and signed with contact information.
 Letters should be recent and from individuals familiar with your work and/or project.
 Letters should be professional recommendations and not personal recommendations.
-(Two letters maximum.)

 7. WORK SAMPLES (required) – Applicant must provide high-quality, digital work samples (links or attachments), emailed to chris@mooreart.org.
-Hard copies will not be accepted.
+Hard copies are not accepted.
 Samples must be of artist’s work only and created within the past three years.
-Applicant must attach an inventory list with the following descriptions for the applicable discipline:
+Applicant must attach an inventory list with the following descriptions for the applicable arts discipline:

-• WRITING: Fiction, creative nonfiction, and playwrights may submit up to 2 manuscripts (Word or PDF only) with a maximum of 12 pages each.
+• WRITING: Fiction, creative nonfiction, and playwrights may submit up to 2 writing samples (Word or PDF only) with a maximum of 12 pages each.
 Poets may submit 5 to 7 poems (Word or PDF only).
-Playwrights may also submit documentation of a recorded performance or staged reading of their plays, with clips not to exceed 5 minutes.
+Playwrights may also submit documentation of up to 2 recorded performances or staged readings of their plays, with clips not to exceed 10 minutes.

-• VISUAL ART & CRAFT: Please submit 8 to 15 images of your art (Formats: PNG, JPG, JPEG,TIF; max. of 2 MB each), along with an inventory list (Word or PDF only) listing each piece with their date of completion, medium, & dimensions.
+• VISUAL ART & CRAFT: Please submit 8 to 15 images of your art (Formats accepted: PNG, JPG, JPEG,TIF; max. of 2 MB each), along with an inventory list (Word or PDF only) listing each piece with medium, dimensions, & date of completion.
 Do not include photos of your art on the inventory list.
-Time-based work documented by video* not to exceed 5 minutes.
+Time-based work documented by video* not to exceed 10 minutes.

 One copy of all printed material (application & all support materials) must be submitted to ACMC in ONE of the following ways.